Who We Are

 Healthcare & Community Resilience

-Support over 1,000 households in remote mountain villages by increasing food security and meeting the needs of senior residents.
-Every year, the old Care Center in Bung, Solukhumbu, provides direct care and support to over ten old individuals, ensuring dignity, safety, and ahigher quality of life.
+Since 2016, support over 1,000 households in remote mountain villages by increasing food security and meeting the needs of senior residents.
+Every year, at Sir Edmund Hillary Memorial Museum and the Elderly Care Center in Bung, Solukhumbu, provides direct care and support to over ten old individuals, ensuring dignity, safety, and ahigher quality of life.

 Our Team